 Federal Legislation & Administrative Clinic Graduate Teaching Fellowships

-To apply for the fellowship, please submit a resume, law school transcript, writing sample, and cover letter setting forth your interest in the fellowship by December 2, 2013 for the 2014-16 fellowship.
-Materials should be directed to: Professor Judy Appelbaum, Director, Federal Legislation &Administrative Clinic, Georgetown Law, 600 New Jersey Ave, N.W., Room 340, Washington, D.C.
-20001-2095.
-Please send an electronic copy of all application materials to the Clinic's Executive Assistant, Loretta Moss, at Moss@law.georgetown.edu.
+Please direct application materials to: Professor Judy Appelbaum, Director, Federal Legislation &Administrative Clinic, Georgetown University Law Center, 600 New Jersey Ave, N.W., Room 340, Washington, D.C.
+20001.
+Please send an electronic copy of all application materials to the Clinic's Office Manager, Ernest Pegram, at firstname.lastname@example.org.